Reference

 Events

-How to subscribe, use wildcards, emit custom events, and common patterns.
+How to subscribe, filter by payload identity, emit custom events, and common patterns.

 Configuration